Bachelor of Music

 Students who may have completed the requirements of a Minor or Major must notify the Registrar’s Office of the Faculty of Music, by submitting the Declaration of Completion of a Minor or Major form.
 This must be done after the last date to drop courses in the winter term of their final year of study, and before the end of term.
 Successful completion of the Minor or Major will result in an annotation on the academic transcript.

 The students of the Faculty of Music do not receive priority in enrolling in courses of the Faculty of Arts & Science.
 Therefore, access to courses within some disciplines may be problematic.
 In addition, certain courses within some disciplines may be restricted to students of the Faculty of Arts & Science.
-Students are urged to consult the Registration Handbook of the Faculty of Arts & Science to determine the feasibility of completing the desired Minor or Major.
-Students can also consult with the respective Departments to determine the possibility of getting access to courses without the appropriate designation on the student web service.
+Students are urged to consult the Academic Calendar of the Faculty of Arts & Science to determine the feasibility of completing the desired Minor or Major.
+Students can also consult with the respective Departments and/or the Registrar's Office at the Faculty of Music to determine the possibility of getting access to courses without the appropriate designation on the student web service.

 Undergraduate Programs